Mrtracker-new/BAR/README.md

 ## 📋 Overview

 BAR (Burn After Reading) is a standalone desktop application that provides secure file management with advanced security features.
 It runs entirely offline with no server dependencies, ensuring your sensitive data never leaves your machine.
-The application includes powerful file scanning capabilities to detect and manage .bar files across your devices.
+The application includes powerful file scanning capabilities to detect and manage .bar files across your devices, with robust security measures to protect against unauthorized access attempts.

 ---